christopher5106/christopher5106.github.io/_posts/2015-10-19-create-an-object-detector.markdown

     img/yyyy.png 1 x y w h

 In the `pos/img/` images are full size, since the rectangle information is in the `info.dat` file, whereas the `neg/img/` images are extracted.

+In my case I provide many more negatives than positives to the classifier  (4 times more).

 Then to extract the positive rectangles :